demisto/content/Packs/Zoom/Integrations/Zoom/README.md

    | User |   View all user information /user:read:admin |
 ![enter image description here](../../doc_files/scope-premissions.png)

-1. Click **Local Test** >**Add** to test your app and authorize your Cortex XSOAR app.
+3. Click **Local Test** > **Add** to test your app and authorize your Cortex XSOAR app.

  ![enter image description here](../../doc_files/test-zoom-app.gif)

- 1. **If mirroring is enabled in the integration configuration or using ZoomAsk**:
+4. **If mirroring is enabled in the integration configuration or using ZoomAsk**:

-**Endpoint URL Requirements-**
+    **Endpoint URL Requirements:**

       To receive webhooks, the Event notification endpoint URL that you specify for each event subscription must:
       * Be a publicly accessible https endpoint url that supports TLSv1.2+ with a valid certificate chain issued by a Certificate Authority (CA).
       * Be able to accept HTTP POST requests.
       * Be able to respond with a 200 or 204 HTTP Status Code.
-    <a name="secret-token"></a>
+    ##
     1. Copy the **secret token** from the "Feature" page under the "Token" section and add it to the instance configuration.
     ![enter image description here](../../doc_files/zoom-token.png)
     2. Configure Event Subscriptions.
-         1. In the "Feature" page
-   under the "General Features" section, enable "Event Subscriptions".
+        1. In the "Feature" page under the "General Features" section, enable "Event Subscriptions".
         2. Click **+Add New Event Subscription**.
         3. Enter the following information:
             - Subscription name: Enter a name for this Event Subscription (e.g., "Send Message Sent").
             - Authentication Header Option -
               1. **Default Header Provided by Zoom option**- This option allows you to use a verification token provided by Zoom.
 Copy the **verification token** from the "Feature" page under the "Token" section and add it to the instance configuration.
               ![enter image description here](../../doc_files/verification.png)
-              2. **Basic Authentication Option (must in XSOAR8)** you can use Basic Authentication by providing your Zoom Client ID (OAuth) and Secret ID (OAuth) as configured in the instance configuration.
+              2. **Basic Authentication Option** you can use Basic Authentication by providing your Zoom Client ID (OAuth) and Secret ID (OAuth) as configured in the instance configuration.
               ![enter image description here](../../doc_files/authentication_header.png)
             - Event notification endpoint URL: Enter the Cortex XSOAR URL of your server (`CORTEX-XSOAR-URL`/instance/execute/`INTEGRATION-INSTANCE-NAME`) where you want to receive event notifications.
 This URL should handle incoming event data from Zoom.
 Make sure it's publicly accessible.
             - Validate the URL: Just after setting up/configuration of the Cortex XSOAR side you can validate the URL.
             - Add Events: Click **+Add Events**.
 Under Event types, select **Chat Message** and then select **Chat message sent**.
 ![enter image description here](../../doc_files/add-event.gif)